 Amphibians are an overlooked part of many ecosystems in America.
-They play an important role in managing insect populations and water sources’ health while also acting as food for other animals.
+They play an essential role in managing insect populations and water sources’ health while acting as food for other animals.

 Frogs and toads are the most common amphibians found in swamps, but the US is also home to various newts and salamanders.
-There are also many invasive species such as the cane toad and the Cuban treefrog.
+Many invasive species, such as the cane toad and the Cuban treefrog.

 In some cases, these amphibians will make their homes in swamps.
-The vernal pools and sloughs can provide the right food sources, while the undergrowth gives them somewhere to stay safe.
-The pools in these secluded areas are also perfect for night time choruses.
+The vernal pools and sloughs can provide suitable food sources, while the undergrowth gives them somewhere to stay safe.
+The pools in these secluded areas are also perfect for nighttime choruses.

 How Amphibians Adapt to Swamps